cbushdor/MyHeadersFill_file/README.md

 # OPTIONS

-We can define email ~/.vimrc s.a:
+We can define email in ~/.vimrc s.a:

 ```
 let g:myEmail='sdo@dorseb.ddns.net'